Anthony Cooke

 Sir Anthony Cooke, KB (June 1501 – 11 June 1576) was an English humanist scholar.
-He was a companion and tutor to Edward VI.
+He was a companion and tutor to King Edward VI.

 Family

 Anthony Cooke was the only son of John Cooke (died 10 October 1516), esquire, of Gidea Hall, Essex, and Alice Saunders (died 1510), daughter and coheiress of William Saunders of Banbury, Oxfordshire by Jane Spencer, daughter of John Spencer, esquire, of Hodnell, Warwickshire.
 His paternal grandparents were Sir Philip Cooke (died 7 December 1503) and Elizabeth Belknap (died c.
 6 March 1504).
 His paternal great-grandparents were Sir Thomas Cooke, a wealthy member of the Worshipful Company of Drapers and Lord Mayor of London in 1462–3, and Elizabeth Malpas, daughter of Philip Malpas, Master of the Worshipful Company of Drapers and Sheriff of London.
 Lord Chancellor Francis Bacon was one of Anthony Cooke's grandsons.